fbielejec/fbielejec.github.io/_posts/2018-12-07-lein-solc-truffle.md

 - There is no _watch_ mode for `truffle compile` to autocompile the contracts on source code changes.
 - Current stable version of truffle (`4.X` at the time of writing) uses [solc.js](https://www.npmjs.com/package/solc), rather than the native compiler, which is significantly slower.
 Future versions of Truffle (since `5.X` should support [setting custom compiler](https://github.com/trufflesuite/truffle/issues/265)).

-All of these problems can be mitigated by using [lein-solc](https://github.com/district0x/lein-solc) plugin for compiling smart-contract code and truffle solely for deploying them.
+All of these problems can be mitigated by using [lein-solc](https://github.com/district0x/lein-solc) plugin for compiling smart-contract code, and relying on truffle just for deploying them.
 In this post we will go over setting up a workflow that allows to do just that.

 # <a name="requirements">Requirements</a>